Yeshaswini-9848/Sentinel-Node/README.md

 ### 5. Portfolio & Client Demonstration
 The professional UI with live charts, color-coded severity levels, and structured logs makes SentinelNode suitable for showcasing network engineering and security capabilities to technical interviewers and clients.

----

-## ⚖️ Legal Disclaimer

-Use of code contained in this repository for engaging targets without prior mutual consent is illegal.
-It is the end user's responsibility to comply with all applicable local, state, and federal laws.
-This tool is endorsed solely for **educational environments** and **authorized penetration testing engagements**.